Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

-We analyze the ROM performance for a range of reduced dimensions $N_{r}$ in the interval $t\in [0, 80]$ for $\alpha_{e} = 0.5$ and $\alpha_{e}=0.75$.
-As expected, Figures~\ref{fig:weak_landau_CPU_time}--\ref{fig:weak_landau_error} show that increasing the reduced dimension $N_{r}$ increases the ROM CPU runtime and reduces the ROM error.
-Here, we report the electron density $n_{e}(x, t) \coloneqq \alpha_{e} C_{e, 0}(x, t)$ mean relative error (in space and time) of the ROM vs. FOM.
+We analyze the ROM performance for a range of reduced dimensions $N_{r}$ for $\alpha_{e} = 0.5$ and $\alpha_{e}=0.75$.
+As expected, Figure~\ref{fig:weak_landau_CPU_time} shows that increasing the reduced dimension $N_{r}$ increases the ROM CPU runtime.
 The runtime differences between the two cases stem from the nonlinear temporal solver, which required more iterations for $\alpha_{e} = 0.5$ in each time step compared to $\alpha_{e} = 0.75$, for both the ROM and FOM simulations.
 The weak Landau damping test case is relatively simple and involves a small number of FOM DOFs, resulting in ROM with $N_{r}=50$ and FOM CPU runtimes differing by only a factor of about $2$.
 It is important to note that as $N_{r}$ increases, the ROM eventually surpasses the FOM in computational cost (at $N_{r} \sim 110$), as the FOM is high-dimensional and involves sparse operators, whereas the ROM is low-dimensional and involves dense operators.
+Figure~\ref{fig:weak_landau_error} shows the electron density $n_{e}(x, t) \coloneqq \alpha_{e} C_{e, 0}(x, t)$ mean relative error in space $x \in [0, 2\pi]$ and time $t\in [0, 80]$ of the ROM:

+The results show that the mean relative error in space and time reduces exponentially as a function of the reduced dimensions $N_{r}$.
+Additionally, Figures~\ref{fig:weak_landau_error_05}--\ref{fig:weak_landau_error_075} show the density mean relative error in space (varying in time) for $\alpha_{e}=0.5$ and $\alpha_{e} = 0.75$.
+For both parametric cases, the relative error remains stagnant in time, which is important for long-term simulation capabilities.